opencog/atomspace/opencog/atoms/base/README.md

 ==========
 ProtoAtoms are a partially-implemented, incompletely thought-out concept for a way of associating arbitrary generic values with some given atom.
-ProtoAtoms are like atoms, except that they lack a UUID, a TV, an AV, and cannot be stored in the atomspace.
+ProtoAtoms are like atoms, except that they lack a TV, an AV, and cannot be stored in the atomspace.
 This makes them smaller, lighter and more efficient.

 However, because thier design is incomplete, the best way to use them is not yet clear.
 The current status is tracked in